-Listening in on and recording the conversations of others Any person who by using a listening device and without the permission of all those participating, listens in on a private conversation between other persons, or records such a conversation on a recording device,
+Listening in on and recording the conversations of others Any person who by using a listening device and without the permission of all those participating, listens in on a private conversation between other persons, or records such a conversation on a recording device.

-Any person who, as a participant in a private conversation, records the conversation on a recording device without the permission of the other participants,
+any person who makes use of information that he knows or must assume has come to his knowledge as the result of an offence under the above paragraph or makes such information known to a third party, any person who stores or allows a third party access to a recording that he knows or must assume has been made as the result of an offence under paragraph 1 above, shall be liable on complaint to a custodial sentence not exceeding three years or to a monetary penalty.

-- 195 Amended by No I of the FA of 22 March 2002 (Limitation of the Right to Prosecute), in force since 1 Oct.
-2002 (AS 2002 2986 2988; BBI 2002 2673 1649). - 196 Amended by No II 2 of the FA of 13 Dec.
+199 Amended by No I of the FA of 22 March 2002 (Limitation of the Right to Prosecute), in force since 1 Oct.
+2002 (AS 2002 2986 2988; BBI 2002 2673 1649).

+200 Amended by No II 2 of the FA of 13 Dec.
 2002, in force since 1 Jan.
-2007 (AS 2006 3459 3535; BBI 1999 1979). - 197 Amended by No I of the FA of 20 Dec.
-1968, in force since 1 May 1969 (AS 1969 319 322; BBI 1968 I 585). - 198 Inserted by No I of the FA of 20 Dec.
-1968, in force since 1 May 1969 (AS 1969 319 322; BBI 1968 I 585). - 199 Inserted by No I of the FA of 20 Dec.
+2007 (AS 2006 3459 3535; BBI 1999 1979).

+201 Amended by No I of the FA of 20 Dec.
+1968, in force since 1 May 1969 (AS 1969 319 322: BBI 1968 I 585).

+202 Inserted by No I of the FA of 20 Dec.
 1968, in force since 1 May 1969 (AS 1969 319 322; BBI 1968 I 585).

-Unauthorised recording of conversations is liable on complaint to a custodial sentence not exceeding one year or to a monetary penalty.
-200 any person who makes use of information or makes information known to a third party, which he knows or must assume has been produced as a result of an offence under paragraph 1 above, any person who stores or allows a third party access to a recording that he knows or must assume has been made as the result of an offence under paragraph 1 above, is liable on complaint to a custodial sentence not exceeding three years or to a monetary penalty.
+Unauthorised recording of conversations Any person who, as a participant in a private conversation, records the conversation on a recording device without the permission of the other participants, any person who stores or makes use of a recording, makes the recording available or discloses its content to a third party when he knows or must assume that the recording has been made as the result of an offence under paragraph 1 above, shall be liable on complaint to a custodial sentence not exceeding one year or to a monetary penalty.204 any person who makes use of information or makes information known to a third party, which he knows or must assume has been produced as a result of an offence under paragraph 1 above, any person who stores or allows a third party access to a recording that he knows or must assume has been made as the result of an offence under paragraph 1 above, shall be liable on complaint to a custodial sentence not exceeding three years or to a monetary penalty.

 Art.
-179quater 201
+179quater 205